caiyh63/caiyh63.github.io/_pages/about.md

 - **On going work:** <br>
   a.
 The variation of tropical cyclone seasonality; <br>
   b.
 Environmental conditions governing the decadal variation of SCS TC genesis.
+(Accepted in ERL)

-Last modified: 24/07/2024
+Last modified: 25/01/2025

 <p hidden>